 Packed size generally correlates closely with weight and is a function of the pillow type, amount of insulation, and fabric thickness.
 Uninsulated or lightly insulated inflatable pillows are far and away the most compact, while memory foam pillows like the Hest Camp Pillow add considerable weight and bulk —for comparison, the Hest measures 14 x 9 inches when compressed versus the Sea to Summit Aeros Ultralight at just 2 x 2.8 inches.
 As we mentioned above, backpackers covering long distances typically prefer lighter and more packable options that disappear into a pack, while car campers who aren’t limited on space are often willing to trade some weight and bulk for added comfort and support.
 And a final note: Most pillows come with separate stuff sacks that can be misplaced, while integrated designs like the Nemo Fillo and Hest Camp Pillow are less common but nice for absent-minded campers.

 If you plan to pair your pillow inside a sleeping bag, we recommend opting for one with a curved shape (like what you get with the Sea to Summit Aeros Ultralight and Premium, Therm-a-Rest Air Head, Cocoon Air-Core Hood/Camp Pillow, and others above).
 While typically smaller, curved pillows are our preferred option for backpacking due to their sleeping bag-friendly shape, and the lack of material along the bottom helps keep weight and bulk to a minimum.
-One exception is REI's Trailmade Mummy Bag Pillow, which has a trapezoidal shape but is small enough that it fits nicely inside a mummy bag hood (hence its name).
 Many campers use rectangular sleeping bags that forgo a hood, in which case a larger rectangular model could be the better bet.

 The most common measure of durability in the outdoor gear world is denier (D), which measures the thickness of a fabric.
 In general, lower-denier fabrics have a much shorter lifespan, a higher propensity for durability issues in the backcountry, and are typically reserved for ounce-counting backpackers who know how to take care of their gear.
 For example, Sea to Summit’s Aeros Down has a delicate 10D shell that’s practically see-through, while their Aeros Premium’s 50D shell is noticeably thicker and more confidence-inspiring.
 Most designs fall somewhere in the middle, with 20D being fairly standard in the pillow market.